shpongledsummer/atmospheric-weather-card/README.md

 Each state triggers a unique combination of particle types, cloud densities, wind behaviors, and atmospheric lighting.
 The card also reads the `wind_speed` directly from your weather entity to dynamically influence particle movement in real-time.
 If your weather integration reports `sunny` during the night, the card is smart enough to automatically switch to `clear-night` (and vice versa).

-In addition to core weather conditions, ambient details will appear randomly.
-Keep an eye out for drifting fog banks, sun rays with heat shimmer, lightning bolts, airplanes, bird formations, shooting stars, comets, and the rare aurora borealis on clear, dark nights.

 <br>

 ## Performance

 To help keep browser CPU and memory usage low, the rendering loop reuses graphics instead of drawing them from scratch every frame.

 A few other limits are in place to save resources:

 * Animations pause entirely and clear memory when the card is scrolled out of view.
 * The framerate is capped at 30 FPS.